linode/docs/docs/products/storage/block-storage/_shortguides/configuring-and-mounting-a-volume-shortguide/index.md

     1.  **Create a file system.** If your Volume *has not* been used before, create an ext4 file system on the Volume.

         {{< caution >}}
-If a new file system is created on a Block Storage Volume that is already using a file system, this will result in data loss.
-You can safely check for the file system of an unmounted volume with the following command:
+Skip this step if you wish to retain any data stored on an existing Volume.
+Creating a new file system will overwrite any existing data and result in data loss.
+You can view existing file systems on an unmounted volume with the following command:

     blkid FILE_SYSTEM_PATH